Chart Color Schemes

 Cultural Diversity

-Emerton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Emerton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Emerton's population shows high cultural diversity, with 35.4% born overseas and 33.0% speaking a language other than English at home.
-Christianity is the predominant religion in Emerton, accounting for 62.7%, compared to 56.6% across Greater Sydney.
+Emerton's cultural diversity is notable, with 35.4% of its population born overseas and 33.0% speaking a language other than English at home.
+Christianity is the predominant religion in Emerton, making up 62.7%, compared to 56.6% across Greater Sydney.
 The top three ancestry groups are Other (21.2%), English (20.4%), and Australian (17.9%).

 Frequently Asked Questions - Diversity